 Wenches of Wales Is Available

-Six girls are sent to Lady Cochran's School of Decorum, but what they learn is far more than etiquette.
-They form an unusual bond when faced with the disparity of the town because of their unusual curriculum.
+Lady Cochran's School of Decorum teaches far more than etiquette.
+The girls form an unusual bond when faced with the disparity of the town because of their unusual curriculum.
 Even though they go their separate ways with their own goals—from saving farmers by seducing the aristocrat who's threatening to change farmlands into coalmines to spying for the Crown—they always watch each others' backs.
 Here is Cerys Elley's duet, whose story could not be told in one book:

 Cerys Elley storms a tavern in search of Simon Andrews, the Viscount Ashford, a debauched aristocrat who endangers her peaceful township in Northern Wales.
 She's determined to change his mind about turning his tenants' farmlands into coal mines.
 The farmers are dear to her--like family.
 They have farmed for centuries.
 If they are forced to toil underground, she is certain they will perish.
 Greed and power is what drives men of the haute ton, and the Viscount is no exception.
 She has a hefty purse full of coins, and plans to buy him off.